 I was told the last sense to go is taste.
 Sweetness is the last taste the body loses.
 Many of the elderly, especially those with dementia, only enjoy sweet things.
-My mother will refuse to eat many foods at meal time but will seldom refuse a sweet dessert.
+My mother will refuse to eat many foods at meal time but will seldom turn down a dessert.

-Before she was wheelchair bound, I’d notice the cookies in the pantry would disappear at an amazing rate.
+Before she used a wheelchair, I’d notice the cookies in the pantry would disappear at a rapid rate.
 Naturally, I was responsible for some of the vanishing snacks, but she out-paced me—considerably.
 Since her mobility is now diminished, I must provide her with cookies in the evening.
 I do it willingly, to prevent her weight loss.

 I was instructed to sweeten the food my mother refused to eat.
-For instance, after pureeing pork with barbeques sauce, she wouldn’t eat it if the BBQ was slightly sour.
-However, after adding brown sugar she ate it, and enjoyed it with super sweet baked beans.
-Sweet BBQ seemed natural, but it was difficult for me to sweeten foods not normally served sweet.
+For instance, after pureeing pork with barbeques sauce, she would reject it if the BBQ was slightly sour.
+However, after adding brown sugar, she consumed it and enjoyed it with super sweet baked beans.
+Sweet BBQ seemed natural, but it was difficult for me to sweeten foods not customarily served sweet.

 For instance, after she refused to eat meatloaf, even if pureed, I added brown sugar, and she gobbled it up.
 After some experimentation, we learned to use sugar, brown sugar, raw sugar, honey, maple syrup, and artificial sweeteners.

 My taste for drinks evolved, too.
-As a boy, I was quite content to guzzle fruit flavored sugary drinks, but my taste changed to carbonated drinks.
-At that time, my drink of choice was orange and grape soda.
+As a boy, I was quite content to guzzle fruit-flavored, sugary beverages, but my taste changed to carbonated sodas.
+Then, my drink of choice was orange and grape soda.
 Now, when I taste a grape soda, I wonder how I could have ever thought like it.

 We all know adults shouldn’t have too much sugar.
 However, since Mother isn’t diabetic and is losing weight, I’m not overly concerned.
 We do use honey in her tea which I believe is a healthier form of sugar.